It’s time to stop wrapping your junk in junk! Instead, let’s get you acquainted with the best men’s underwear brands on the market.

 The problem with most of Ralph’s kit is the cost.
 It’s all good, but it isn’t nearly as good as the tag seems to think it is.
 Except for the line of knit boxers.
 Though boxer men are dying by the score to make room for all the boxer-brief boys, guys who still like the space and flow of a classic should get nothing else.
 Let the sweet breeze and supple feel sweep you away.

-The famous and infamous yoga pants designer has begun stepping away from ladies workout wear to give guys something to put their legs through.
+The (in)famous yoga pants designer has begun stepping away from ladies workout wear to give guys something to put their legs through.
 Built to act like compression shorts without the same intense level of gripping, the increased bloodflow aids activities, but also keeps a comfortable temperature.
 They never scratch, abrade, annoy, or irritate, even after a serious hot yoga routine.

-Jockey is a fine name, though they don’t tend to strike sparks the way others do.
-Their standard brand is fine, and can go in your shopping cart, if you choose.
+Jockey is a fine name, though they don’t tend to strike sparks the way other, more legendary brands do.
 What they do have is the “seamfree” line that has a greater “second skin” feel than anything else around.
 The look is also stellar if you’re yoked out, as these hug every sweet curve you’re carrying around.

 Ultra stylish in the “black on black” way, 2XIST goes out of its way to be the “bro brand” that appeals to the finance climber that calls every waiter “Big Guy.”
 Don’t hold that against it.
 2XIST makes exceptionally soft and smooth items that do have a special Wall Street feel which is welcome, so long as you aren’t an insufferable knob with too much product in your mane.
 Better, they have form shaping garments to help you look trimmer.
 When disrobing, women appreciate the effort and solidarity.

 The elite lifestyle brand with its silk and satin choices – to say nothing of the many European cuts – is the costly choice for men who expect to be taking off their pants later.
-You can choose Armani gear you wear daily, but it’s a huge waste of money, and you can get better cotton comfort for cheaper.
-It’s when you need to impress down to the skivvies that you have a few Armani’s on hand.
+You can choose Armani as your daily driver, but it’s a huge waste of money as truthfull you can get better cotton comfort for cheaper.

 Though the special delivery service isn’t as novel as it once was, MeUndies does still churn out some soft, interesting, attractive underpants.
 Best suited to date night, MeUndies tend to be driven by aesthetics and touchability, rather than sustainable comfort.
 Put these on for 8 hours in an office chair, and the smooth build will start to feel a little less than what you need.